Bastille Day Menu: Frisée aux Lardons & Honey Fleur de Lys!

 Once the salad is assembled, it is topped with a perfectly poached egg and the result…sheer deliciousness!
 I love the recipe for Frisée Aux Lardons from The Balthazar Cookbook which is from one of my all-time favorite restaurants in New York City.
 This cookbook is a definite MUST for all Francophile foodies!

-Pair this decadent salad with a refreshingly crisp Sancerre like the Michele Redde Sancerre Les Tuilières and you are in for a real treat!
-Crafted entirely from the Sauvignon Blanc grape (remember, French wines are named according to where they’re from, NOT grape variety!), this wine has a mouth watering acidity that stands up nicely to the richness of the bacon fat and complements the vinegar “tang” perfectly.
+This deliciously decadent salad will pair nicely with a variety of French wines.
+White wine lovers should opt for a refreshingly crisp Sancerre from the Loire Valley.
+Crafted entirely from Sauvignon Blanc (remember, French and most Old World wines are named according to where they’re from, NOT the grape variety!), this wine has a mouth watering acidity that stands up nicely to the richness of the bacon fat and complements the vinegary “tang” of the salad dressing perfectly.
+Michele Redde’s Sancerre Les Tuilières is an excellent choice.

 As for something sweet, I love these Honey Fleur de Lys cookies I discovered on Laura Calder’s show “French Food at Home.”
 They are extremely easy to make and the key is to bake the cookies until they are a rich brown color which makes them taste like the burnt sugar topping of a creme brulée – ooh la la!